SamShowalter/airbender/README.md

 # ML Airflow
-Design Machine Learning experiments using configurations, then have them be automatigically be converted into code that builds airflow dags.
+Design Machine Learning experiments using configurations, then have them be automagically be converted into code that builds airflow dags.
 This greatly speeds up the process of machine learning software development.